Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Dataset Description

 \subsection{Masking}

 Since we have a spatiotemporal input and architecture, we adopt a spatiotemporally uniform masking method, i.e, masking that is fair both spatially and temporally.
 In our unique masking strategy, there are an equal number of masked patches per timestamp as well as an equal number of masked patches per spatial patch location along the temporal axis.
-Figure \ref{fig:masking} shows an example of such masking for a image series of 4 4x4 grids with 50\% masking.
-From the Figure, we can see that in each timestamp image there are 8 patches masked and focusing on a particular patch location along the temporal dimension we notice that 2 patches are available.
 This ensures that all temporal patch series that can be created from unmasked patches at each spatial location would be of same length, easing the implementation of temporal components.
 Also the shared vision transformer will also have same number of outputs per timestamp due to same number of unmasked patches per timestamp.
+For a visual representation of this masking, please refer to the Appendix Section \ref{sec:masking_appendix}.